Stilnovo Nastro Desk Lamp – Similar Lamp

 Alberto Fraser

-Alberto Fraser was born and raised in Glasgow, Scotland.
-Glasgow is a port city on the River Clyde in Scotland’s western Lowlands.
-Fraser is the son of an Italian mother and a Scottish father.
-He studied both Architecture and Industrial Design in the Rhode Island School of Design (1977-1984).
-The subject of lighting has always been a feature in his professional career.
-For over twenty years he has lived in Milan where he works for companies in different sectors with a strong propensity for technological innovation.
+Alberto Fraser was born and raised in Glasgow, Scotland, a historic port city on the River Clyde in the western Lowlands.
+He is the son of an Italian mother and a Scottish father.
+Fraser studied Architecture and Industrial Design at the Rhode Island School of Design between 1977 and 1984.

 Stilnovo